 You first need to choose the size of your Ivar cabinet.
 There art two different dimensions to choose from:

 It really depends on what you are going to do with it.
 The narrow one is more suitable for a hallway or small spaces.
 While the deeper one is a better fit for larger rooms like a dining room or a living room.

 I used it in my hallway as en entryway cabinets to store everything related to the entryway.
-Also as the hallway is pretty long and I needed some storage space, I bought two cabinets.
-Of course, you can have more than that, 3 to 4 cabinets side by side or even one above the other.
-Ther is a lot of creative ways to use the IVAR cabinet.
+I bought two pairs of cabinets as I needed more storage.
+Of course, you can have more than that, 3, 4 cabinets side by side or even one above the other.
+There are a lot of creative ways to use the IVAR cabinet.

 >>check out 8 creative ways to use Ivar cabinets<<

 Once you have bought the cabinets, you are all set to start staining!
 So let’s see how to do this:

 How to stain Ivar cabinet